 Graphic design is one of the best side hustles for stay at home moms with creative skills.
 You'll create logos, social media graphics, and marketing materials for clients.
 Specialized and profitable niches like restaurant menus or wedding stationery pay premium rates.

-- Freedom to choose projects and niches that interest you
+Pros: High demand across all business types; freedom to choose projects and niches that interest you.

 12. Online Course Creator